Illinois TANF Progam Assistance Overview

 - Job skills training directly related to employment

 - Education directly related to employment (for those without a high school or equivalent degree)

 - Completion of a secondary school program

 More Helpful TANF Assistance Information

 To be eligible, families must meet both financial and non-financial requirements established in state law.
-In general, families must include a child (or a pregnant woman) and be residents of Illinois.
+In general, families must include a child (or a pregnant woman) and be residents of California.
 Children under age 5 must be current with childhood immunizations and children age 6 to 18 must attend school and parents or caretakers must participate in school conferences.